 2018/2019 Edmonton Region + CIG National Upcoming Events

 CIG Edmonton Fun Fact: Alberta was first seen at the National Festival in 1994 when the Westwood Improv Team from Fort McMurray were chosen from the video competition.
 In 1997, thanks to the wonderful work of Karen Towsley, Alberta became its own region in the games.
 For the next 10 years the games were hosted by various schools across the province until 2006 when Edmonton’s premiere improv company: Rapid Fire Theatre became the producer of the games.
 Teams come from all over the province (Calgary, Red Deer, Edmonton, Fort McMurray, etc), and even once from the Yukon.
 In 2016, to honour her retirement from teaching and coaching the games, Alberta’s Spirit of the Games award was renamed the Karen Towsley Kick Butt and Sparkle Award.

-Visit Facebook for more information on the Edmonton CIG program (coming soon).
+Visit Facebook for more info on the Edmonton CIG program.